Mom Cat Adopts A Tiny Sphinx Kitten That’s Very Different Than Her Own

 “She loves playing with the feather toys and with her siblings.”

 Cleo needs to be kept warm because of her unusual appearance, so her foster mother gives her frequent showers and massages with coconut oil.
-Cleo, on the other hand, is prospering thanks to Bellarina and Parker and will soon be available for adoption.
+Cleo, on the other hand, is thriving thanks to Bellarina and Parker and will soon be available for adoption.

 “Cleo is inquisitive and curious,” Parker said.
 “She loves playing with the feather toys and with her siblings.
 She also loves her furry, round bed, which is super soft on her skin.”